Integrated water Policy in Flanders

 - the Flemish region (river basins Scheldt, Meuse, IJzer, Polders of Bruges) with the Water Policy Note

-- the sub-basin (11) with the river catchment management plans
+- the sub-basin (11) with the river catchment management plans, that are part of the river basin management plans.

 The minister who is responsible for integrated water policy is assisted by the Coordination Committee on Integrated Water Policy (CIW).
 This commission is responsible for the coordination of the integrated water policy on the level of the Flemish Region.

 Flanders is divided in 11 sub-basins.
-In each sub-basins a common consultative and organisational structure, i.e. the basin management (political consultation between the Flemish Region, the provinces and the municipalities), the basin secretary (technical-official) and the basin council (social consultation with the stakeholders), is under preparation and will be fully operational in the near future.
+In each sub-basins there is a common consultative and organisational structure, i.e. the basin management (political consultation between the Flemish Region, the provinces and the municipalities), the basin secretary (technical-official) and the basin council (social consultation with the stakeholders).